lindenb/htsplusplus/README.md

 | -i | --inverse |  | inverse logic: keep read where no read in the pair overlap the BED file |  |
 | -B | --bed |   <BED>   | A BED file. |  |

-		select read and their mate that falls within a region from a query sorted BAM Display help and exitDisplay Version and exit output or stdout
-		FASTA reference
-		compression-level 0 (low compression) to 9 (best compression)output format for sam: SAM, BAM, CRAM Number of threads

-			inverse logic: keep read where no read in the pair overlap the BED file

-			A BED file.

-			/** this is a test */